haneefdm/cortex-debug-samples/psoc6-setup.md

 # PSoC6 setup instructions for Cortex-Debug

+1. Make sure your board is updated with latest firmware and set to the appropriate mode for OpenOCD.
+MTB 2.0 has latest.
+MTB 1.1 may have it as well
-1. Install Cortex-Debug 0.3.1 or higher
+2. Install Cortex-Debug 0.3.1 or higher
-2. Make sure you have the latest OpenOCD from MTB 2.0 build.
+3. Make sure you have the latest OpenOCD from MTB 2.0 build.
 Or download [from here](https://drive.google.com/open?id=1fxMy1w-5lRPW1otD7BurX3ukoxdtVCB_)
-3. in `settings.json` copy the following lines.
+4. in `settings.json` copy the following lines.
 You can put this in your workspace `.vscode` directory or in your global settings.
 Global settings is preferable since they are user and OS specific

     ```javascript
     // path where objdump and gdb can be found